activeadmin/activeadmin/README.md

 If you want to support us financially, you can help fund the project through a [Tidelift subscription][tidelift].
-By buying a Tidelift subscription you make sure your whole dependency stack is properly maintained, while also getting a comprenhensive view of outdated dependencies, new releases, security alerts, and licensing compatibility issues.
+By buying a Tidelift subscription you make sure your whole dependency stack is properly maintained, while also getting a comprehensive view of outdated dependencies, new releases, security alerts, and licensing compatibility issues.

 You can also support us with a weekly tip via [Liberapay].